J-Tech-Japan/ResultBoxes/README.md

 ## 7. Railway Oriented Programming - Combine Value

 We have cases that need to prepare 2 or more value and pass it to next function.
 One way to achieve this is, programmer make a wrapping function and gather two value in function and use railway to handle results.
-But ResultBoxs provide `CombineValue` methods, which follows first Result, run second function and instead of passing only last executed value, but both first value and second value together and pass it to third function.
+But ResultBoxes provide `CombineValue` methods, which follows first Result, run second function and instead of passing only last executed value, but both first value and second value together and pass it to third function.